 Another performance metric you should watch carefully is your Transaction Defect Rate, which must be kept at or below 2%.

 This metric isn’t related to defective products.
-It’s actually refers to the number of transactions a seller has cancelled due to stock shortages or other issues.
-Do your best to keep listings up-to-date and don’t cancel an order if you can avoid it.
+It actually refers to the number of transactions a seller has cancelled due to stock shortages or other issues.
+Do your best to keep listings up-to-date and don’t cancel an order if you can avoid it – eBay sends warnings about this, so do heed them.

 4. Failure to resolve buyer complaints

-When customers raise an issue in the Resolution Center, be sure to address it promptly and politely – even if they seem unreasonable.
+When customers raise an issue in the Resolution Center, be sure to address it promptly and politely – even if it seems unreasonable.

 If they end up referring the problem to eBay and you’re deemed to be responsible, this can really hurt your performance metrics. eBay allows just 0.3% of cases to close without a resolution.
 Having an excellent customer service strategy can keep this metric to a minimum and avoid unnecessary complaints to eBay.